d-kostov-dev/ng2-mdf-validation-messages/README.md

 ### Configure specific errors

 #### The Style
-You can configure the class of the div where the error is show locally on each error.
+You can configure the class of the div where the error is shown locally on each error.

 ```HTML
 <ng2-mdf-validation-message [control]="firstName" *ngIf="!firstName.pristine" [class]="'text-danger'"></ng2-mdf-validation-message>